 An Experienced Public Adjuster should always be your first phone call after a loss has occurred.
 Our vast industry knowledge and experience will help guide you through this difficult insurance claim process.
 Call us today.
 (407) 212-8669

 Most insurance policies have a section that applies to the insured’s duties after a loss.
 These are the responsibility of the homeowner in accordance with policy language.
-Here is an example of policy language used most carriers in Florida.
+Here is an example of policy language used by most carriers in Florida.
 Some policies have different variations of the verbiage but ultimately they require the insured to meet the same responsibilities after a loss occurs.

 It is the insurance company’s responsibility to adopt and implement standards for the proper investigation of claims.